python/exceptiongroups/except_star.md

 ### The ExceptionGroup API

-We considered making `ExceptionGroup`s iterable, so that `list(eg)` would produce a flattened list of the plain exceptions contained in the group.
+We considered making `ExceptionGroup`s iterable, so that `list(eg)` would produce a flattened list of the leaf exceptions contained in the group.
 We decided that this would not be not be a sound API, because the metadata (cause, context and traceback) of the individual exceptions in a group are incomplete and this could create problems.
-If use cases arise where this can be helpful, we can document (or even provide in the standard library) a sound recipe for accessing an individual exception: use the `split()` method to create an `ExceptionGroup` for a single exception and then transform it into a plain exception with the current metadata.
+If use cases arise where this can be helpful, we can document (or even provide in the standard library) a sound recipe for accessing an individual exception: use the `split()` method to create an `ExceptionGroup` for a single exception and then extract the contained exception with the correct metadata.

 ### Traceback Representation